-Classic Swedish cinnamon buns or kanelbullar.
-An easy to make kanelbullar recipe resulting in soft, aromatic cardamom and cinnamon buns, perfect to have with coffee.
+Classic Swedish cinnamon buns or Ikea cinnamon rolls.
+This easy-to-make kanelbullar recipe results in soft, aromatic cardamom and cinnamon buns, perfect for having with coffee.

 A Swedish cinnamon bun or cinnamon roll or kanelbullar are rolled pieces of yeast-leavened dough, coated with butter and sprinkled with a generous amount of sugar and cinnamon.
-The rolls gets cut into smaller pieces which resemble snails.
-That is the reason why the cinnamon rolls or buns are cold cinnamon snails in German or Danish, for instance.
+The rolls get cut into smaller pieces, which resemble snails.

-What sets the Swedish kanelbullar or Swedish cinnamon rolls apart from other cinnamon buns is the use of cardamom, which give the kanelbullar their distinctive taste.
+What sets the Ikea cinnamon roll recipe apart from other cinnamon buns is the use of cardamom, which imparts the kanelbullar their distinctive taste.

 Well, it is all about the yeast-leavened dough and the rolling.
 But that's easy stuff, don't worry about it.

-- I have made the kanelbullar and other similar rolls or buns many times.
-Really lots of times!
-I have made the rolls either using fresh yeast or active dry yeast and, although both are good, I prefer working with fresh yeast.
+- I have made the kanelbullar and other sweet rolls with cinnamon sugar or buns many times.
+Really, lots of times!
+I have made the rolls either using fresh yeast or active dry yeast and although both are good, I prefer working with fresh yeast.

-- However, I remember from the time we used to live in London that fresh yeast is not available everywhere.
-No idea why, it is such a cheap product (one cube costs 9 cents here).
+- However, I remember that fresh yeast was not available everywhere when we lived in London.
+I have no idea why; it is such a cheap product (one cube costs 9 cents here).
 So, if fresh yeast is not available, you can use active dry yeast instead.

-- It is the kind of yeast I used to make the Swedish cinnamon buns I photographed and you can see in the pictures that they are nice and fluffy as well.
-And totally delicious!
+- It is the kind of yeast I used to make the Swedish cinnamon buns I photographed, and you can see in the pictures that they are also nice and fluffy, and totally delicious!

 - When using fresh yeast, I would normally use a whole cube to make this kanelbullar recipe, which weighs 42 g/ 1.5 oz.
 If I replace that with active dry yeast, I use two sachets of it, each weighing 7 g/ 0.25 oz.